 One thing you should be aware of: while cooking over a long period of time will reduce the alcohol content in the sauce, it won't completely eliminate it.
-Simmering the sauce for 20 minutes should reduce the alcohol by approximately 60 percent.
+Simmering the sauce for 20 minutes should reduce the alcohol by approximately 60%.
 If you are serving people who can't tolerate alcohol, consider this molasses barbecue sauce.
-Or, for a less potent alcohol option, there's this tasty beer barbecue sauce.
+For a less potent alcohol option, there's this tasty beer barbecue sauce.

 - 2 cups ketchup

 - 1 cup brown sugar (packed)

 - 1 cup Jim Beam Kentucky Straight Bourbon Whiskey